chapelroadcreative/Chapel-Cookies/readme.txt

 If you acquired the plugin directly from Chapel Road Creative please email us at plugins@chapelroadcreative.co.uk referencing your support ID or company name.

 == Changelog ==

+= 1.0.8 =
+* Added option to generate front end pages (Privacy and Cookies)
+* Added option to display links in notice to front end pages.
+* Added option to change link url to front end pages.

 = 1.0.7 =
 * Added Chapel Cookies logo to plugin and styled plugin dashboard add links to sections.